particle-iot/docs/firmware/firmware.md

 Sets the cellular bands currently set in the modem.  `Bands` are the carrier frequncies used to communicate with the cellular network.

-**Caution:** The Band Select API is an advanced feature designed to give users selective frequency control over their Electrons.
+**Caution:** The Band Select API is an advanced feature designed to give users selective frequency control over their {{device}}.
 When changing location or between cell towers, you may experience connectivity issues if you have only set one specific frequency for use.
 Because these settings are permanently saved in non-volatile memory, it is recommended to keep the factory default value of including all frequencies with mobile applications.
 Only use the selective frequency control for stationary applications, or for special use cases.

 - Make sure to set the `count` to the appropriate number of bands set in the CellularBand object before calling `setBandSelect()`.
 - Use the `.isBand(int)` helper function to determine if an integer value is a valid band.
 It still may not be valid for the particular modem you are using, in which case `setBandSelect()` will return `false` and `.ok` will also be set to `false`.